Deep Creek, Queensland: Geography

 The Burnett River forms part of the northern boundary of the locality.
 A number of creeks rises in the south of the locality and flow to the north where they become tributaries of the Burnett River.

 The Gayndah Mundubbera Road passes through the locality from the north-east (Mount Debateable) to the north-west (Glenrae).

-The principal land use is grazing, but there is some irrigated farming in the north of the locality near the Burnett River.
+The predominant land use is grazing, but there is some irrigated farming in the north of the locality near the Burnett River.